 the army and the mighty man

-(they lie down together, they shall not rise,
+(They lie down together.
+They shall not rise.

-they are extinct, they are quenched like a wick) says:
+They are extinct.
+They are quenched like a wick.) says:

-18 “Do not remember the former things,
+18 “Do not call to remembrance the former things,

 and do not consider the things of old.